pocable/JDRD/README.md

 # https://real-debrid.com/apitoken
 REAL_DB_KEY = ""

-# Other configuration items, search limit to limit amount of torrents shown
+# Set a limit to the number of torrents jacket can return.
-# OUTPUT_DIR for the download output directory on your jdownloader server
-SEARCH_LIMIT = 5
+SEARCH_LIMIT = 300

+# Paths to both movie and tv directories.
+Make sure '/' is at the end!
-OUTPUT_DIR = "/media/movies/"
+MOVIE_OUTPUT_DIR = "/media/movies/"
+TV_OUTPUT_DIR = "/media/tv/"

 # Should not be changed
 REAL_DB_SERVER = "https://api.real-debrid.com/rest/1.0/"